nidhinmahesh/studentData/README.md

 Java JDK installed in your system.

 ## Run
-Compile and run Open.java in src folder
+Compile and run StudentDiary.java in src folder